TRAINING – THE INITIAL CYCLE

 You have passed Selection.
 Now you are thrust into a different chapter with new challenges.
 The training cycle is designed to produce and select soldiers that are adaptive and ready for rapid deployment in adverse conditions.
 The training cycle in use today is very similar to the initial training of 40 years ago.
 It is designed to do as follows:

 A. Select people that have the mental toughness to excel in adverse conditions.

 B. Equip them with skills that allow them to multi task on an array of needs.

-C. Train & Train & Train to be a well prepared fighting units.
+C. Train & Train & Train to be a well prepared fighting unit.

-After this follows 57 weeks of training that include:
+Now follows 57 weeks of the Initial Cycle training that includes:

 - Parachute course

 - Small Boats